mchmarny/gh2csv/README.md

 ## Export

-> Note, the provided PR, PR Comments, Issues, and Issue Comments export only the basic events, you can alter the fields names to include additional data needed for your use-case.
+> Each one of the below scripts uses paging to export all of the data from the inception of that repo.
+Depending on the size of your repo, that may take a while.
+You can experiment with the starting page number in each script to start with a more recent records.

 ### Org Repos